Steam SMS Leak Hoax Debunked: What You Need to Know

 Holding the Media Accountable

-By rushing to publish, some outlets sacrificed accuracy for clicks—and ended up misleading readers.
+By rushing to publish, some outlets sacrificed accuracy for clicks and misled readers.
 At KonNetwork, we wait for confirmation from the source before sounding the alarm.
-That’s how you know you can trust our coverage.
+That is how you know you can trust our coverage.

 Conclusion & Call to Action

 Don’t let clickbait scare you into needless password changes.
 Steam’s own words say it best: “You do not need to change your passwords or phone numbers as a result of this event.”
-Bookmark this post for real?time debunking, and let us know in the comments what other rumors you want us to dissect next.
+Bookmark this post for real time debunking, and let us know in the comments what rumors you want us to break down next.